1. Units Types and Attributes

 You can make 1 dungeon raid per colony at any given time and that must be on the colony's planet.
 For example, colonies on Mars can only make dungeon attacks on Mars.

 Reinforce another colony: You can send units to your own colonies or those of your alliance members.
 If the target colony does not produce enough food to sustain the troops, they cannot stay there and will simply return.
-To send reinforcements use the "Reinforcements" action in the Fleet Manager tab in the Strategy Center.
+To send reinforcements use the "Reinforcements" action in the Troop Manager tab in the Strategy Center.

 Raid another colony: Go to the planetary surface to pick a suitable target.

 Possible candidates are those with a red flag, which indicate a player with PvP turned on.

 Click on Raid to assign enough troops and.. good luck!
 If successful, you will steal resources or other valuables from the colony.

 Note that you always receive a full battle report when you are the defender.
 If you are the attacker, then at least one of your units must survive to bring back information.
 If there are no survivors from the attacking army, you get no report at all.